 FODMAP notes and substitution options

-To make these noodles vegan, use a vegan noodle and substitute the honey for maple syrup.
+To make these noodles vegan, use a vegan noodle (or gluten free vegan spaghetti) and substitute the honey for maple syrup.
 To make them sesame free, omit the sesame seeds and sesame oil.
 Check to ensure no other ingredients contain sesame in case of an allergy.

-Needless to say, do not use peanut oil for peanut butter when catering to a peanut allergy.
+Needless to say, do not use peanut oil or peanut butter when catering to a peanut allergy.
 Make sure to check all the labels to ensure everything is nut free if you are.

 Notes on the FODMAP content of chilli and chilli flakes